Meet the Board

 Danae is currently Chief of Staff at Victorian Trades Hall Council, and she also serves as a councillor on the Yarra City Council, and has served the city as Mayor.

-Michelle Robertson – Committee Member
+Michelle Robertson – Board Member

 Michelle Robertson has been an active union member for thirty-seven years and an official for the past thirty.
 Her background in the social and community service industry, and her experience as an official of the Australian Services Union (ASU), has meant that the core beliefs of dignity, respect and human rights have been fundamental to her values and the work she carries out.
 Michelle began her union activism in 1982 as a Women’s Rights Organiser at the University of Queensland Student Union, and today Michelle works as an Industrial Officer at the ASU.